-2. Placement for Services
+1. Placement for Services

 Once the student is evaluated, an eligibility meeting will be held to review all current student information, any current evaluation information and student data to determine if the student meets Georgia eligibility requirements for a disability.
 If the eligibility team determines that the student is eligible, the team, including the parent if possible, will write an IEP for initial services and placements within 30 days of completing the eligibility.
 At that time, the parent can refuse services, sign consent for the student to receive the IEP placement or file for Due Process as outlined in the Parental Rights.
-At any time between the annual IEP's, a parent or staff member can request an IEP Amendment to discuss the IEP.

-Parentally placed private and Home School Students with Disabilities that attend school in Muscogee County may request proportionate share services through contacting the Program for Exceptional Students through the child find process by emailing childfind@muscogee.k12.ga.us or calling 706-748-2225.
+Private and Home School Students with Disabilities that attend school in Muscogee County may request proportionate share services through contacting the Program for Exceptional Students through the child find process by emailing childfind@muscogee.k12.ga.us or calling 706-748-2230.

 Selection of these services are determined through an annual meeting with Private and Home School parents and the district.
-The decision of services will be determined by the district after the consultation and communicated, as appropriate.
+The decision of services will be determined by the district after initial consultation.

-Through the child find process, an evaluation will be provided, if appropriate, and special education services that fall within the services selected may be provided through a service plan.
+Through the child find process, an evaluation will be provided, if appropriate, accommodations and/or special education services may be provided through a service plan.

-3. ESL Service Locations
+2. Specialized Service Locations

 Muscogee County offers a variety of services and supports across the district which are driven by an IEP or Service Plan for Private or Home School students.
 Many students receive services at their home schools but specific programming may require an assignment to a school with a specialized program.
 The district strives to ensure that all students receive services in their least restrictive environment based on individualized strengths and needs.
 Participation with typical peers is vital to the success of all students with disabilities and is addressed through the IEP team.
-If you have questions about services, LRE or want a specific assignment, please contact your local school or come to the Program for Exceptional Students located inside the Muscogee County Public Education Center at 2960 Macon Road, Columbus, GA or email parenthelp@muscogee.k12.ga.us for assistance.
+If you have questions about services, LRE or want a specific assignment, please contact your local school or come to the Program for Exceptional Students located inside the Muscogee County Public Education Center at 2960 Macon Road, Columbus, GA or email parentconnection@muscogee.k12.ga.us for assistance.